The 8 Best Rain Jackets of 2025: Staff Picks

 Other attributes that make it a good choice for hiking: It's roomy enough to layer a puffy jacket underneath and breathable enough that you won't overheat putting in long miles, with pit zips that allow for extra ventilation while hiking up a sweat.
 Although not helmet-compatible, the roomy hood can be adjusted with drawcords at the back and around the face for a snug fit.
 The stiffened visor shields out rain when pushing through wet brush, and a cord-and-hook design tucks the hood away on the back of your neck (but doesn't completely stow it) when not in use.
 Several customer-reviewers disliked the crinkly noise that the fabric makes.
 And there's no chest pocket on the Torrentshell, but the two handwarmer pockets are large enough to store a phone, map or other small essentials.
 As a nice added touch, "this jacket folds nicely into a pack for emergencies, and can also look sleek enough to use in the city as well as the trail," Schiller says.
 Buy women's and men's or kids'.

-The newly reintroduced Arc'teryx Beta SL (formerly the LT) is as versatile and lightweight as before, ready to handle heavy rain and gusty winds.
-It's our top pick for a wide range of activities, from hiking to rock climbing.
+The newly reintroduced Arc'teryx Beta SL (formerly the LT) is as versatile and lightweight as before, ready to handle heavy rain, gusty winds and the harshest conditions.
+It's our upgrade pick for a wide range of activities, from hiking to alpine travel.
 The latest version uses a three-layer GORE-TEX material with an ePE membrane that forgoes PFCs for a lighter carbon footprint.
 While it's thinner and lighter, our staffers found that it's just as breathable, waterproof and durable as its predecessor.
-"My Arcteryx Beta SL is my everyday use rain jacket," says Erica Schiller, a sales specialist at the Denver REI store.
+"My Arcteryx Beta SL is my everyday use rain jacket," says Schiller, a sales specialist at the Denver REI store.
 "I use it not only for rainy conditions, but windy days, too, to block the wind and keep me warmer."

 Best Budget Rain Jacket